 Carbon prices in many jurisdictions, however, remain substantially lower than those needed to achieve the objectives of the Paris Agreement.
-The High-Level Commission on Carbon Prices, led by former World Bank chief economist Nicholas Stern, estimated that carbon prices of at least US$40-$80/t CO2 by 2020 and US$50-100/t CO2 by 2030 are required to cost-effectively reduce emissions in line with the Paris Agreement.
+The High-Level Commission on Carbon Prices, led by former World Bank chief economist Nicholas Stern, estimated that carbon prices of at least US$50-100/t CO2 are required by 2030 to cost-effectively reduce emissions in line with the Paris Agreement.
 The IMF has estimated that a global carbon tax of US$75 per ton by 2030 would be necessary to limit global warming to 2°C. The following table shows that several reports have indicated that a carbon price in excess of US$100/t may be needed by 2030 to stay below the temperature threshold of 2°C contained in the Paris Agreement:

 |Source||Carbon price by 2030 in USD|